 int* b;

-The following table lists the detail about different type pointer symbols available in c# programming language.
+The following table lists the detail of different type pointer symbols available in the c# programming language.

 This is how we can use the data types in c# applications based on our requirements.